CoalSense Express™

 Send available COAs, specifications, operating records, incident history, maps, photos, or deal documents.

-Clear Creek screens operational, compliance, commercial, and coal-quality risk using field experience and CoalSense-assisted analysis.
+Clear Creek screens operational, commercial, and coal-quality risk using field experience and CoalSense-assisted analysis.

 You receive a focused written review identifying risk drivers, likely financial impact, and recommended next actions.